jimmythepage/JTPE/README.md

 - SDL_mixer https://www.libsdl.org/projects/SDL_mixer/

 The rights to use those libraries remain on their owners licenses.
+My goal is to use implementation using only GNU/MIT or other popular OpenSource libraries, to keep JTPE really free to use.

 # License:
 JTPE is under the MIT license (see License file).